piotrnar/gocoin/README.md

 * At least 4GB of system memory.
 * 64-bit architecture OS and Go compiler.
-* File system where you store the database must support files larger than 4GB.
+* File system supporting files larger than 4GB.

 **wallet**: